Skip to content

 How it works: - System starts with ~15.5GB CPU RAM, ~512MB minimum GPU VRAM - When GPU needs more VRAM, it automatically claims from system RAM - When GPU load drops, memory returns to system pool - Can allocate nearly full 16GB to VRAM when needed (up to ~14GB+ for GPU)

-Cons: - May conflict with ZRAM in some games (RDR2, Company of Heroes 3) - Slight overhead from dynamic allocation - Some games incorrectly report available VRAM
+Cons: - May conflict with ZRAM in some games (RDR2, Company of Heroes 3) - Some games incorrectly report available VRAM - Some titles (Expedition 33, Mafia) crash unless 4-8GB is statically allocated

 Option 2: Fixed 10GB RAM / 6GB VRAM